SashaG-dev/dashboard-web-app/README.md

      - toggle between light and dark mode
      - update color theme, which changes the app's main accent color

+## Visual Guides

+### Authentication

+![alt text][auth]

+[auth]: https://github.com/SashaG-dev/visual-guides/blob/main/dashboard-web-app/auth-preview.gif 'Preview of the user login, create account, and reset password pages'

 ## User Instructions

-1. Go to the Dashboard App website
+1. Go to the [Dashboard App website](https://user-dashboard-web-app.netlify.app).
+It's live!
 2. If you don't have an account, follow the link on the login page to create on, or try things out by logging in with the demo mode on the main log in page.
 3. After logging in, get access to all of the app's features that are previewed in the visual guides above.